dcsobral/seedGen/README.md

 admit, but the install locations I actually used were all on folders in my desktop, which is fine.

-The seed generatior, `randomGen.sh`, then looks at the log looking for a message that the generation has finished, or that an error occurred and it has aborted.
+The seed generatior, `genSeed.sh`, then looks at the log looking for a message that the generation has finished, or that an error occurred and it has aborted.
 Not all errors are detected, unfortunately, so sometimes you have to kill 7 Days to Die Server by hand and cancel the generation.